gediz/mpv-wiki/User-Scripts.md

   Converts equirectangular 360 degree video to be watchable, at a fixed perspective.

 * **[acme-0.5x](https://gist.github.com/bjin/15f307e7a1bdb55842bbb663ee1950ed)**
-  fastest 0.5x prescaler for mpv, useful for 4K video playback on FHD screen (bypass chroma upscaling and color conversion in 4K resolution).
+  Fastest 0.5x downscaler for mpv, useful for 4K video playback on FHD screen (bypass chroma upscaling and color conversion in 4K resolution).

 ## VapourSynth Scripts